 Even better, some credit card points can be transferred to partner airlines for up to a 30% bonus.
 So rather than only transferring 100k Amex Membership Rewards points to British Airlines, you could instead transfer 130k points for the same price.

 And none of these aspects take into account the lucrative credit card sign-up bonuses that are the easiest way of them all to quickly earn points.
-Earning credit cards points is simple and accessible to everyone compared to earning airline miles.
+Earning credit card points is simple and accessible to everyone compared to earning airline miles.

 #4) Airlines devalue their frequent flyer miles… especially when they’re looking to save money